How to make a complaint about High Speed Two (HS2) Ltd’s service.

 What happens next

-The relevant Head (or Director) of the Business Unit will investigate matters and provide a response explaining their decision and, where appropriate, any recommendations or action required.
+The relevant head (or director) of the business unit will investigate matters and provide a response explaining their decision and, where appropriate, any recommendations or action required.

-2: Chief Executive Response – Stage Two
+Stage 2: Chief Executive response

-Please note that the Chief Executive cannot review any new or different issues and they will only usually consider your complaint after the stage one procedure has been completed.
+Please note that the Chief Executive cannot review any new or different issues and they will only usually consider your complaint after the stage 1 procedure has been completed.
 The Chief Executive will then review your original complaint and the response provided and will make a decision about whether or not matters have been dealt with appropriately.